Jeff Nesmith: 1998: Unnecessary Danger series

 The project won the 1998 Pulitzer Prize for National Reporting.
-The Associated Press, reported on April 14, 1998, that "after the series was published, the military promised Congress it would make more than a dozen changes to its medical system, and the Pentagon announced the creation of a civilian board to review malpractice cases."
+In April 1998, the Associated Press reported that "after the series was published, the military promised Congress it would make more than a dozen changes to its medical system, and the Pentagon announced the creation of a civilian board to review malpractice cases."

 Personal

-Hollis Jefferson Nesmith Jr., was born to parents, Hollis Jefferson and Thetis Jefferson.
-He used his full name early in his career, while writing for the Atlanta Constitution, choosing to use "Jeff," some time after 1968.
+Hollis Jefferson Nesmith Jr. was born to parents Hollis Jefferson and Thetis Jefferson.
+He used his full name while writing for the Atlanta Constitution early in his career, deciding sometime after 1968 to be known as Jeff Nesmith.

-Nesmith married Achsah (Posey) Nesmith, in 1966; they have two children: Susannah Nesmith, a reporter and media specialist based in Miami FL, and Jeff Nesmith, a designer and filmmaker based in Ho Chi Minh City, Vietnam and Washington, DC.
-His wife, Achsah, is a former journalist and wrote speeches for former president Jimmy Carter.
-Nesmith and his wife reside in Alexandria, Virginia.
+In 1966, Nesmith married Achsah (Posey) Nesmith, a journalist and the first female speechwriter to serve a full term for a United States president, U.S. President Jimmy Carter.
+They had two children: Susannah Nesmith, a reporter and attorney based in Miami, and Jeff Nesmith, a designer and filmmaker based in Washington, D.C.
+The Nesmiths resided in Alexandria, Virginia.

+Nesmith died of cancer on January 13, 2023, at the age of 82.
+Achsah died on March 5, 2024, at the age of 84.